NimishMishra/llvm-patches/README.md

 ## Additional notes

-A bunch of nodes in addition to the discussion in the patches themselves
+A bunch of notes in addition to the discussion in the patches themselves

 ### Generic notes on what works where in the LLVM codebase